manish08kr/Java-Project/README.md

-This is a Console based Java Project jsbdhfi ksdjfi
+# This is a Console based Java Project.